Caring for the Caregiver / Respite Care

 IMPORTANT: Normally you should not pay a close friend or family member for providing respite care.
 If you think the patient may need Medicaid assistance to help pay for future nursing home care.
 By doing so, it maybe an uncompensated transfer.
 And it could render the patient ineligible for Medicaid assistance.
 That’s until the expiration of the penalty period with the transfer causing it.

 • Adult day care

 Many respite care resources and payment options exist.
 View our “Links” page (http://arkelderlaw.com/resources/helpful-links/) for quick access to websites you may find helpful.
 And please contact our office for additional resources if our recommendations do not meet your needs.

 *Per Kevin, “College Square Retirement Community is an Independent Living Community.
 We don’t have any medical staff.
 In addition, we also aren’t really ‘caregivers’ in the same sense as most in the senior care field.
 But still oversee happiness!
 We go out of our way to provide a high level of customer service and care for 100 senior citizens every day.” http://www.collegesquareretirement.com/

 Professionals, if you are willing to help educate our community of readers as to how you assist your patients and/or clients, send a brief description of your service to firstname.lastname@example.org.
 Thank you!

-The information provided on this blog is intended as general information only for a broad audience.
-It is not intended as legal advice and should not be acted upon as such.
+The information provided on this blog is a general information only for a broad audience.
+It is not as legal advice and should not be acted upon as such.
 If any reader has questions or concerns about any matter mentioned herein, he/she should contact an Elder Law Attorney or other appropriate professional.
 If any reader has questions or suggestions about a future topic area that he/she would like to see discussed, please contact the author at email@example.com.